workzer/Video_minimizer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Once installed, Electron was added to the project.
+The directory was then cleaned and both react and electron tested to make sure that they talk to each other.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run startAll`

+Runs the react app in the development mode and then launch the Electron window.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `npm start`